E-E-A-T for AI Visibility 2026: Build Trust Signals LLMs Can't Ignore

 Does E-E-A-T matter equally across all AI platforms?

-No. Claude weighs author credentials most heavily (110% citation boost with Person schema).
-Perplexity values content freshness and external citations the most.
-ChatGPT emphasizes first-party data and experience signals.
-Google AI Overviews combines traditional SEO authority with E-E-A-T signals.
-A comprehensive strategy should optimize for all platforms.
+No. Each AI platform applies E-E-A-T signals differently.
+Claude weighs author credentials most heavily — Person schema markup delivers a 110% citation boost on Claude specifically.
+Perplexity values content freshness and external authoritative citations most.
+ChatGPT places greatest weight on first-party data and experience signals like original research and case studies.
+Google AI Overviews combines traditional domain authority with E-E-A-T signals.
+A comprehensive strategy should calibrate content for each platform's weighting rather than applying a one-size-fits-all approach.